 - Championing the LEP and the LEP area in all other forums

 - Supporting pan-LEP activity undertaken by the working groups

 - Working closely with federal boards to oversee Growth Hub, Enterprise Zone and City Deal activities

 - Endorsing local areas’ efforts to advance projects for economic growth which may not be directly linked to the LEP.

 The Strategic Board is made up of 25 members selected by their local private/public sector partnerships or their representative bodies and at least 50% of the members are required to be from the private sector.

 Sarah Dance is a strategic consultant for the culture and creative industries, with over 25 years’ experience in the creative sector.
-She has led a wide range of cultural organisations and set up her own consultancy in 2002.
-Her work covers business and capital development, creative production, organisational change development, and leadership mentoring.
+She set up her own consultancy in 2002 and has led and worked on a wide range of cultural organisations and partnership projects, from England’s Creative Coast through to the Legacy Trust’s Olympic and Paralympic partnership project for the South East.
+She has also worked with many cultural organisations on business and capital development, creative production, organisational change development, and leadership mentoring.

 County/Unitary Council Directors

 Business Representative Directors (Kent and Medway Economic Partnership)

 Business Representative Directors (Opportunity South Essex)